 The best time-space to finish with the artwork and most occasions, the most intimidating is the living room.
 Most of us feel a lot of pressure here since this is the room most guests will see and spend time in.
-Picking the correct piece is basic in inciting discussion and setting the vibe or vibe of the space.
+Picking the correct art for walls for living room is basic in inciting discussion and setting the vibe or vibe of the space.
 You can select one huge scope piece or a huge memory wall.
 Artwork doesn’t need to be a bit of print or canvas.
 Sometimes you need to think outside the frame so look beyond a 2D image and you’ll find a unique piece that best reflects you.

 Kids Bedroom Walls

-Make the most of your children’s artistic flair by putting together a gallery space of their favorite pieces of artwork.
+Make the most of your children’s artistic flair by putting together a gallery space of their favorite pieces of artwork as art for walls.
 Go for a collection of simple, inexpensive frames to offset the colorful creations.
 You can also choose a big wow-wall statement with a mural.
 An inspirational quote or a cluster of wall sticker will liven up a blank wall will work well for growing children.

 The washroom is another room that regularly gets ignored with the artwork.
 The artwork you choose should go with the vibe of the bathroom.
 To make it more clear, if it’s a powder room on the main level, you should stick to more fun and bright pieces.
 On the off chance that it’s a master shower, go with increasingly quiet or calming pieces.
 Bathroom art looks great in pairs, so choose a set of two either stacked or side by side.
 Solid places for these pieces would be over the toilet, over the bathtub, or the towel/robe hooks.